latex3/babel/README.md

 ### Summary of latest changes
 ```
+25.1   (dev)
+       * Fix: Wrong \localeid with lazy loading in some cases.
+       * Fix: Direction nodes misplaced (between a penalty and a glue).

-25.15  2024-12-21
+24.15  2024-12-21
        * New: Locale for Interslavic, thanks to Adiee5.
        * Fix: Import was not honored with lazy loading in some cases.
-       * Fix: Transforms where applied twice with unboxing, which could
+       * Fix: Transforms were applied twice with unboxing, which could
          even raise a cryptic lua error.
        * Improvements in the manual thanks to Barbara Beeton.
 ```